Wilson Hermanto, conductor

 Praised for his deep musicianship, natural authority, exuberant energy and elegance as conductor, Wilson Hermanto has built up a prolific international career.
 Following his sensational debut with the Cameristi della Scala, effective December 2017 Wilson Hermanto begins his association with the orchestra as its Principal Guest Conductor.

-In the season 2018/19 Wilson Hermanto together with Cameristi della Scala perform in France as well as in their annual Teatro alla Scala di Milano series.
-Mr. Hermanto returns as a Guest Conductor with both the Mariinsky Orchestra and the Szczecin Philharmonic Orchestra and makes his debuts with Orquesta Sinfónica Nacional de Chile and the Symphony Orchestra in Bari, Italy.
+In the season 2018/19 Wilson Hermanto together with Cameristi della Scala perform in France and Germany as well as in their annual Teatro alla Scala di Milano series.
+Mr. Hermanto returns as a Guest Conductor with both the Mariinsky Orchestra and the Szczecin Philharmonic Orchestra and makes his debuts with Philharmonisches Orchester Heidelberg, Orquesta Sinfónica Nacional de Chile, Sofia Philharmonic Orchestra and Orchestra Sinfonica Metropolitana di Bari in Italy.

 Last season with Cameristi della Scala Wilson Hermanto performed several concerts in Switzerland: at Meisterinterpreten Series in Tonhalle Zürich, in Lausanne and Variations Musicales de Tannay as well as in Izmir International Music Festival, Turkey.
 With Szczecin Philharmonic Orchestra he made his debut conducting Schönberg Pelleas and Melisande and at Teatro alla Scala di Milano conducting the Centennial Anniversary concert of Leonard Bernstein.